-Birth control pills and contraceptives throw off the female glandular system by deceiving the body.
-In fact, birth control pills work inside a female’s body by deceiving the brain and making the body think the female is pregnant when in reality she really isn’t.
+Birth control pills and contraceptives throw off the female glandular system by essentially deceiving the body.
+In fact, birth control pills work inside a female’s body by deceiving the brain and making the body think the female is pregnant when in reality she is not.

-The inundation of an exogenous synthetic progesterone-like hormone (with synthetic estrogen) suppresses ovulation (releasing of fertile eggs).
+The inundation of an exogenous synthetic progesterone-like hormone (with synthetic estrogen) suppresses ovulation (the release of fertile eggs).
 But as was stated earlier, you can’t fool Mother Nature.
 When a woman is pregnant, her natural endogenous levels of estrogen and progesterone rise and further egg production is stopped.
 The hormone levels continue to rise during pregnancy, signaling the brain to stop secreting its egg-stimulating hormones.
-The contraceptive pill hormones mimic this effect and continually dupe the brain into thinking that pregnancy has occurred, thus suppressing ovulation.
+The contraceptive pill hormones mimic this effect and continually make the brain think that pregnancy has occurred, thus suppressing ovulation.

-A female can take the herb wild yam root.
-Mexican wild yam root is the best, safest, and most effective natural oral or internally taken form of birth control.
-It is the highest natural source of bio-progesterone.
+A female can take the herb known as wild yam root.
+Mexican wild yam root is the best, safest, and most effective natural oral, or internally taken, form of birth control.
+It contains the highest amount of natural bio-progesterone.
 Too much progesterone suppresses ovulation, even though progesterone is the hormone conducive to conception.
-In fact, pharmaceutical-grade oral contraceptive was first derived from wild yam root, by extracting the chief alkaloid (or constituent) called dioscegeni.
+In fact, pharmaceutical-grade oral contraceptive was first derived from wild yam root by extracting the chief alkaloid (or constituent) called dioscegeni.

 Beneficial female specific herbs that are ideal to take after coming off harmful birth control pills include: